neemabhandari18/data_project/README.md

 # data_project
-this is my first git repository
+This is my first Git repository.
+Neema Bhandari